telerik/blazor-docs/components/grid/drag-drop.md

 You can drag and drop multiple rows in one or between multiple instances of the Grid.
 To enable it, you should set the `SelectionMode` parameter of the TelerikGrid to `GridSelectionMode.Multiple`.

+When you select multiple rows the row drag clue will be `N items selected` where `N` is the number of selected rows.

 ````CSHTML
 @* Select multiple rows and reorder them in the Grid. *@